 I also suggest visiting Gunzburg and trying tandem-skydiving as a day trip from Munich.

-Moreover, I advise considering for car rental in Munich (or a Vespa perhaps if you’re short with budget) to make your travel more fun in Munich.
+Additionally, I advise car hiring in Munich or renting a Vespa/scooter perhaps (if you’re short with budget) to make your travel more fun in Munich.
 Though public transport is certainly easily available, having your own vehicle will give you more flexibility to wander around the city and see more things in lesser time.
 And with enough parking spaces and traffic not being much of a problem (beyond the peak hours of course) it is not a headache have your own vehicle.

 Total Cost Of The Trip